encode/django-rest-framework/docs/tutorial/6-resource-orientated-projects.md

         def pre_save(self, obj):
             obj.owner = self.request.user

-Notice that we've used the `@link` decorator for the `highlight` endpoint.
-This decorator can be used for non-CRUD endpoints that are "safe" operations that do not change server state.
-Using `@link` indicates that we want to use a `GET` method for these operations.
-For non-CRUD operations we can also use the `@action` decorator for any operations that change server state, which ensures that the `POST` method will be used for the operation.
+Notice that we've used the `@link` decorator for the `highlight` method.
+This decorator can be used to add custom endpoints, other than the standard `create`/`update`/`delete` endpoints.

+The `@link` decorator will

-## Binding Resources to URLs explicitly
+## Binding ViewSets to URLs explicitly

 The handler methods only get bound to the actions when we define the URLConf.
-To see what's going on under the hood let's first explicitly create a set of views from our resources.
+To see what's going on under the hood let's first explicitly create a set of views from our ViewSets.

-In the `urls.py` file we first need to bind our resource classes into a set of concrete views.
+In the `urls.py` file we first need to bind our `ViewSet` classes into a set of concrete views.

     from snippets.resources import SnippetResource, UserResource

-    snippet_list = SnippetResource.as_view({'get': 'list', 'post': 'create'})
+    snippet_list = SnippetViewSet.as_view({'get': 'list', 'post': 'create'})
-    snippet_detail = SnippetResource.as_view({'get': 'retrieve', 'put': 'update', 'delete': 'destroy'})
+    snippet_detail = SnippetViewSet.as_view({'get': 'retrieve', 'put': 'update', 'delete': 'destroy'})
-    snippet_highlight = SnippetResource.as_view({'get': 'highlight'})
+    snippet_highlight = SnippetViewSet.as_view({'get': 'highlight'})
-    user_list = UserResource.as_view({'get': 'list', 'post': 'create'})
+    user_list = UserViewSet.as_view({'get': 'list', 'post': 'create'})
-    user_detail = UserResource.as_view({'get': 'retrieve', 'put': 'update', 'delete': 'destroy'})
+    user_detail = UserViewSet.as_view({'get': 'retrieve', 'put': 'update', 'delete': 'destroy'})

-Notice how create multiple views onto a single resource class, by binding the http methods to the required action for each view.
+Notice how we're creating multiple views from each `ViewSet` class, by binding the http methods to the required action for each view.

 Now that we've bound our resources into concrete views, that we can register the views with the URL conf as usual.